crypticCaroline/puppyplaymates/docs/features.md

 * Edit Images
     * Uses a loop to create a card for each image and builds a make profile picture and delete image button.
     * Enables user to upload a new image and give them the option to make it the profile image straight away – ( The image is uploaded to a cloudinary and a URL string is created and added to MongoDB)
-    * The upload tab is held within a collapsible, so it doesn't take up the entire space of the modal
+    * The upload tab is held within a collapsible, so it does not take up the entire space of the modal
     * The file extension is checked prior to upload and only allow if jpg, png, gif and jpeg
     * If the image is set as the profile image, when is it deleted the default avatar replaces the profile image
     * If the image is not the profile image, then a button will appear to make it the profile image